henroFall/oscar2/README.md

 -------------
 To install this version of Oscar, use this command line from a terminal:

-`wget -N https://raw.githubusercontent.com/henroFall/oscar2/master/install_oscar.sh && sudo chmod +x install_oscar.sh && sudo ./install_oscar.sh`
+`wget -N https://raw.githubusercontent.com/henroFall/oscar2/master/install_oscar.sh && sudo chmod +x install_oscar.sh && sudo -E ./install_oscar.sh`

 Follow all prompts and you should be fine.